 Checking Core Web Vitals Using PageSpeed Insight

-NB: The data shown via page speed insight are usually based on Field Data of real chrome users collected over 28 days.
+NB: PageSpeed Insights Field Data is collected over 28 days.
 If the page is new and if Google is unable to get enough samples for generating aggregated field data, a simulated load of the page is rendered, and the score is displayed.

 Step 2: Input your URL and Analyze